s4180t/BGInfoUpdater/README.md

 If you're building from source:

 1. Clone the repository
-2. Open `BgInfoConsole.sln` in Visual Studio
+2. Open `BGInfoUpdater.sln` in Visual Studio
 3. Build the solution
 4. Copy required files to deployment directory:
    - All files from `bin/Release/net8.0`